Incompatibility as a resource for programmable quantum instruments: Semi-Device-Independent Characterization with Nontransient Guessing Games

-Finally, we comment on the experimental setup of using non-transient guessing games to test PID non-simplicity.
+We now take a closer look at the experimental setup of using nontransient guessing games to test PID nonsimplicity.
 According to Definition~\ref{def:game-1} and as illustrated in Fig.~\ref{fig:game-1}, throughout the game procedure, no quantum memory with a lifetime larger than $\Delta t_\abb{D}\approx0$ is ever needed by Alice or Bob.
-In this sense, non-transient guessing games are \emph{resource-efficient}, as they do not consume any physical resource they are actually testing.
-On the other hand, testing PID non-simplicity or convertibility following the scheme proposed in Theorem~\ref{thm:convertibility} can still be costly to experiment.
+In this sense, nontransient guessing games are \emph{resource efficient}, as they do not consume any physical resource they are actually testing.
+On the other hand, testing PID nonsimplicity or convertibility following the scheme proposed in Theorem~\ref{thm:convertibility} can still be costly to experiment.
 This is because the scheme requires Bob to be able to implement infinitely many different POVMs reliably, which is hard to achieve in realistic settings.
-Therefore, we are motivated to design non-simplicity tests that are experimentally more friendly.
-We leave our results and further discussions in this regard to Appendix~\ref{app:experimental}, where we propose a variant class of the original guessing games with a simplified experimental requirement, in which Bob can reuse his quantum hardware and only needs to vary his classical post-processing when the game parameters differ.
-Besides, the new class of games involve neither entanglement distribution nor joint measurement.
-Ultimately, despite the experimental difficulty of non-transient guessing games in their original form, the original design is still essential from a theoretical perspective, as it forms the basis of any experimentally friendly variant derived from it.
+Therefore, we are motivated to design nonsimplicity tests that are experimentally friendlier.
+In what follows, we propose a new class of guessing games that also gives rise to a complete set of incompatibility monotones.
+We call such games \emph{postinformation guessing games}, as they generalize the games after the same name in Ref.~\cite{Buscemi-2020a} for testing incompatibility between POVMs.
+Compared to nontransient guessing games, postinformation guessing games are experimentally more convenient to realize.

+\begin{definition} A \textbf{postinformation guessing game} between Alice (the player) and Bob (the referee) is specified by a state ensemble $\ens{\varsigma}\equiv\{\sigma_{m,n,l}\}_{m,n,l}$ and a POVM $\povm{L}\equiv\{L_{l'}\}_{l'}$, and it has two stages separated by a time interval $\Delta t\gg\Delta t_\abb{D}\approx0$. \begin{enumerate}[leftmargin=1.5em] \itemsep{-0.2em} \item In the first stage, Bob generates an index triple $(m,n,l)$ with probability $\tr[\sigma_{m,n,l}]$ and sends the state $\sigma_{m,n,l}/\tr[\sigma_{m,n,l}]$ to Alice without announcing $(m,n,l)$.
+Then Bob asks Alice to submit a quantum system back to him.
+Bob measures Alice's submitted system according to the POVM $\povm{L}$ and obtains an outcome $l'$. \item In the second stage (after $\Delta t$ has passed), Bob announces the index $j$ to Alice, and then he asks Alice to make a guess $n'$ at the index $n$.
+Alice wins the game whenever she guesses correctly and in the meantime does not alter the index $l$, i.e., whenever $n'=n$ and $l'=l$. \end{enumerate} Throughout the game, Alice has no access to quantum memories with a lifetime larger than $\Delta t_\abb{D}\approx0$. \end{definition}